 HealthLink conducts concurrent medical necessity review if the enrollee is hospitalized more than two days for vaginal delivery or more than four days for cesarean section delivery.
-If a non-contracted provider or facility is rendering the services, HealthLink's Medical Management department will notify HealthLink's Network Management department for a possible negotiation of the non-contracted provider or facilities fees.
+If a non-contracted provider or facility is rendering the services, HealthLink's Medical Management department will notify Network Management for a possible negotiation of the non-contracted provider or facilities fees.
 Call HealthLink's Customer Service department for additional information.